edwardcallow/tesco-jargon/r.md

 Fork-lift truck.

 #### Recycling unit
-Area at a depot where we recycle plastic and cardboard, and clean trays.
+Area at a depot where we recycle plastic, cardboard and clean trays.
 > Previously known as RSU.

 #### Reduction